AESagalakov/link_repository/README.md

 # link_repository
-This file describes how to connect local repository with remote repository.
+This file describes how to connect local repository with remote one.
 1. Go to the remote repository page, select the SSH type and copy the URL.
 2. Open a console, navigate to your local repository directory and type: **git remote add**.
 The command needs to pass two parameters: the name of the remote repository and its URL.
 Use the word _origin_ as the name.
 And you copied the URL from the remote repository page.
 3. Make sure the repositories are linked with command: **git remote -v**